davidgilbertson/react-recollect/README.md

 `react-recollect` exports one object and two functions.

 ## The `store` object

+This is where all your data goes, obviously.

 You can treat `store` just like you'd treat any JavaScript object, except you can't overwrite it.